 Join Taya Kyle, Bradley Cooper and the filmmaking team, as well as experts in the field as they explore the challenges faced by the brave men and women whose return home from war can often be even more daunting than their military service.
 Narrated by Clint Eastwood.

 ABOUT GARY LEVA

-Filmmaker and film historian Gary Leva has distinguished himself as the creative force behind scores of documentaries, many of them focused on the cinematic arts.
+Filmmaker Gary Leva has produced over 100 documentaries.
 His films have premiered at film festivals from Austin to Telluride to Monte Carlo and received a New York Film Society screening at Manhattan's Guggenheim Museum.
 His collections of documentaries on filmmakers George Lucas, Alfred Hitchcock, Clint Eastwood and Stanley Kubrick are often regarded as the top anthology on each of these master's works.